JanaarthanaHarri/fundgalaxy-api/README.md

 ## Smart search recommender system

   API created for Fundgalaxy project to get recommendations for investors and companies.
+Deployed using heroku.